minprog/programming-v/30 Problem Sets/005 Problem Set 4/10 Problem Set 4.md

         """
         ### TODO.

-### Problem 5.
+### [Optional] Problem 5.
 The Moral of the Story

+This problem is optional, because it depends on the type of correctness checks you implemented in problem 4 and thus results tend to vary between students.
+If you do not complete this problem, make sure you can pass the problem 4
+examples:

+        s = apply_shifts("Do Androids Dream of Electric Sheep?", [(0,6), (3, 18), (12, 16)])
+        print s
+        shifts = find_best_shifts(wordlist, s)
+        print shifts
+        print apply_shifts(s, shifts)

 Now that you have all the pieces to the puzzle, please use them to decode the file, fable.txt.
 At the bottom of the skeleton file, you will see a method **get\_fable\_string()** that will return the encrypted version of the fable.
-Create the following method and include as a comment at the end of the problem set how the fable relates to your education at UvA.
+Create the following method and include as a comment at the end of the problem set how the fable relates to your education at MIT.

     def decrypt_fable():
         """